jiangyang5157/flutter_progress_button/README.md

             const Duration(milliseconds: 3000), () => 42);
         // After [onPressed], it will trigger animation running backwards, from end to beginning return () {
-        // Optional returns is returning a function that can be called after animation is stopped at the beginning.
+        // Optional returns is returning a function that can be called
+        // after the animation is stopped at the beginning.
-        // A best practice would be to do time-consuming task in [onPressed], and do page navigation in the returned function.
+        // A best practice would be to do time-consuming task in [onPressed],
+        // and do page navigation in the returned function.
 So that user won't missed out the reverse animation.
         };
     },
 ),